-Justin Trudeau, Assistant Professor; Ph.D., Louisiana State University.
+Justin Trudeau, Associate Professor; Ph.D., Louisiana State University.
 Performance historiography; performance theory and criticism; performance methods; performance composition; performance art.

-Zuoming Wang, Assistant Professor; Ph.D., Cornell University.
+Zuoming Wang, Associate Professor; Ph.D., Cornell University.
 Computer-mediated communication; social computing; decision making in virtual groups; the effect of new technology on social interactions and interpersonal relationships.

-The Department of Communication Studies offers course work leading to a Master of Arts or Master of Science degree in Communication Studies with concentrations in interpersonal/organizational communication, rhetorical studies and performance studies.
+The Department of Communication Studies offers course work leading to a Master of Arts or Master of Science degree in Communication Studies.
+You can pursue concentrations in interpersonal/organizational communication, rhetorical studies and performance studies.

-As you progress through the program, you will use analytical, critical, qualitative and quantitative methodologies to explore communication from applied and theoretical perspectives.
+As you progress through the program, youíll use analytical, critical, qualitative and quantitative methodologies to explore communication from applied and theoretical perspectives.
 The necessary course work examines gender and diversity issues, narrative and social change, and political and social influence.

-Our faculty members are outstanding scholars in the field with diverse approaches to the study of communication.
+Our faculty members are outstanding scholars with diverse approaches to studying communication.
 Our professors have won awards and research grants from the National Institutes of Health and the North Texas chapter of the Arthritis Foundation.
-They also coach intercollegiate debate; consult for organizations in the community, region and various parts of the United States; direct performances; and hold professional leadership positions.
+They also coach intercollegiate debate; consult for organizations in the community, region and various parts of the nation; direct performances; and hold professional leadership positions.
 Their research interests include:

 This area examines the impact of communication theory in multiple interpersonal and organizational contexts.
 You explore how human communication influences cultures, groups and individuals.
 The goal is to blend theory, research and practical application while fostering development of analytical and applied skills in multiple contexts related to human communication.